FAQ

 8. How long do I have to remove an item purchased at the WV Surplus warehouse?

 Items purchased from WV Surplus by the public must be removed at the time of purchase.
-Vehicles may be left overnight but will be subjected to a $25 fee.
+Vehicles left overnight may be subject to a $25 fee.

 9. Does WV Surplus host public auctions?